carafe-fm/carafe-js/docs/FileMakerCustomFunction.md

  * A successful result will be a valid HTML document with all the dependencies and data included in it.
  *
  * @ERRORS:
- * This function does not return any custom errors.
+ * This function returns an error message as an HTML document if the requested implementationSemanticVersion does not exist.
  *
  * @NOTES:
  * The Carafe project is on GitHub: https://github.com/soliantconsulting/carafe